slalombuild/moonshot-engineering/README.md

 # moonshot-engineering

+## Overview

-AWS DevDay is a half-day, hands-on technical event, delivered by APN Partners who have demonstrated technical proficiency and proven customer success in specialized solution areas.
-Deep dive into AWS-powered partner solutions with Slalom – learn how to deploy a modern data engineering and analytics solution on AWS using Snowflake, Tableau, and AWS native services.
-Technical experts will explain key features and use cases, share best practices, provide technical demos, and answer questions.
+"Engineering Your Moonshot" is a one-day, hands-on technical event where attendees will learn how to deploy a modern data engineering and analytics solution on AWS using Snowflake, Tableau, and AWS native services.
+Technical experts will explain key features and use cases, share best practices, and provide technical demos.
+The Engineering Your Moonshot application is based on the [snowflake-on-ecs](https://github.com/SlalomBuild/snowflake-on-ecs) analytics pipeline framework from Slalom Build.

 ![alt text](https://slalom-aws-workshop-us-west-2.s3-us-west-2.amazonaws.com/content/images/awsdevday/aws-dev-day-2019.png "AWS Dev Day Architecture")

+The target audience is data engineers, cloud architects, and product developers with 3 - 5 years experience (300 level).
+Best for existing builders on cloud who want to dive deeper into highly technical hands-on training and content.

+Attendees will learn how to:

+- Leverage AWS infrastructure to build and run an automated Snowflake data pipeline
+- Automate the deployment of your system using AWS CloudFormation and SSM Parameter Store
+- Clean and transform raw data into analytic tables for consumption
+- Implement data warehousing best practices with a focus on least-privilege security
+- Create rich visualizations using Tableau, turning data into valuable insights

-## Overview
+## Activities

-The AWS Dev Day application demonstrates how to automate a Snowflake analytics pipeline running on Amazon Web Services.
-It is based on the [snowflake-on-ecs](https://github.com/SlalomBuild/snowflake-on-ecs) analytics pipeline framework from Slalom Build.
-Tableau Desktop is used to enable quick visualizations with your data.
-The Dev Day activities are divided into the following sections:
+The day's activities are divided into the following sections:

-- Getting Started
+- Getting Started (30 minutes)
-- Setting up Snowflake
+- Setting up Snowflake (60 minutes)
-- Building the Pipeline in AWS
+- Building the Pipeline in AWS (60 minutes)
-- Running the Pipeline
+- Running the Pipeline (60 minutes)
-- Visual Analytics with Tableau Desktop
+- Visual Analytics with Tableau Desktop (60 minutes)

-## Getting Started (20 - 30 min.)
+## Getting Started

 ### Download the Code